Moeen Ali: 2013 season

-After the departure of former he met a cricket coach England international Vikram Solanki at the end of the 2012 season Ali was handed a new 5-year contract.
+After the departure of former England international Vikram Solanki at the end of the 2012 season Ali was handed a new 5-year contract.
 After performing well, including five consecutive 50s, Ali was called up to the England Lions where he scored 61 runs against Australia with many calling for him to be selected for the full side.

 Moeen averaged 62 in Division 2, totalling 1375 runs altogether – the highest of any batsmen in first-class cricket and finished with 4 centuries and 8 fifties as well as 28 wickets.
 He was awarded county cricket's MVP award beating Samit Patel on the final day of the season and was also named PCA player of the year.
 Ali was also called up to the England development squad ahead of their Australian Ashes tour.

 T20 Blast 2018 & 2019

-Moeen skippered the Rapids to Vitality Blast glory in 2018 as they won the competition for the first time on the 15th September 2018.
-The Rapids beat Lancashire Lightning in the semi final and then went on to meet the Sussex Sharks in the final where the Worcestershire boys came out on top as they won by 5 wickets to lift their first T20 Blast Trophy.
+Moeen skippered the Rapids to Vitality Blast glory in 2018 as they won the competition for the first time on 15 September 2018.
+The Rapids beat Lancashire Lightning in the semi-final and then went on to meet the Sussex Sharks in the final where the Worcestershire boys came out on top as they won by 5 wickets to lift their first T20 Blast Trophy.